BLISSc-ILD: Can a new drug, Belimumab, help people with systemic sclerosis associated interstitial lung disease

 You must have an area of skin that would be suitable to have an injection in the tummy area or upper thigh

-There is also a set criteria for lung function requirements, but this will be discussed with the research team
+Additional lung function requirements.
+These will be discussed with you by the research team

 Diagnosis of a rheumatic autoimmune disease that is not Systemic Sclerosis